digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-an-endpoint.md

 1. **Add configurations**

-   > [!TIP]
+   > **NOTE!**
-   > Check the [Endpoint-edge-cases](../../Adding/Add-an-endpoint#Endpoint edge-cases) section below for guidance on how to handle configuration for some non-standard scenarios, like a single endpoint being used for multiple provisions, or an endpoint for the `tree` dataset with polygon instead of point geometry.
+   > Check the [Endpoint-edge-cases](https://digital-land.github.io/technical-documentation/data-operations-manual/How-To-Guides/Adding/Add-an-endpoint/#endpoint-edge-cases) section below for guidance on how to handle configuration for some non-standard scenarios, like a single endpoint being used for multiple provisions, or an endpoint for the `tree` dataset with polygon instead of point geometry.

    1. **Populate the import file**